Finleap/engineering.finleap.com/content/posts/2020-03-19-api-gateways.md

 #### Conclusion

-Only for nishe usecase when you want / need to federate other GraphQL APIs.
+Only for niche usecase when you want / need to federate other GraphQL APIs.

 ### Sqoop